 Web crawlers are also called spiders as they crawl the World Wide Web, which most users access just as real spiders would on spiderwebs.

-Search Engine Optimization (or SEO) is a technique of preparing content for search indexing.
+Search Engine Optimization (SEO) is a technique of preparing content for search indexing.
 SEO makes a website show up higher in search engine results.

 It means that a website can not be indexed if a spider does not crawl it and will not appear in search results.
 For this very reason, a website owner does not block web crawler bots as they want to get organic traffic from search results.